paranoidFrappe/WebRTC-vs-WebSocket/README.md

-# My Techtalk Live Demo: WebSocket vs. WebRTC Video Streaming Latency Comparison
+# WebSocket vs. WebRTC Video Streaming Latency Comparison

 Welcome to the My Techtalk live demo, where we'll compare the latency of video streaming using WebSocket and WebRTC.